MSREnable/HandsFreeSoundJam/src/dsp/jam/MVP.md

 applications are planned on being made, but having a monolithic DLL file makes life a little bit more convenient.

-In order for the EyeJam demo to work, it needs to be able to play clips!
+In order for the MSHFSJ demo to work, it needs to be able to play clips!
 Clips are short musical phrases (rhythmic, melodic, percussive) that can be launched inside a track.
 Only one clip can be launched at a time per track.